CodeLinaro-mirror/le_platform_vendor_qcom-opensource_snaptel-sdk/qdocs/api_reference/general/call_flow_diagrams.rst

 19. Application receives the status i.e. either SUCCESS or other status based on the execution of performNetworkScan API.
 20. Network name, MCC, MNC and status of the operator will be received by the application.
+21. The application can set dubious cell list for LTE network..
+22. Application receives the errorcode i.e. either SUCCESS or other errorcode based on execution of setLteDubiousCell API.
+23. The application can set dubious cell list for NR network..
+24. Application receives the errorcode i.e. either SUCCESS or other errorcode based on execution of setNrDubiousCell API.
-21. Application can deregister a listener there by it would not get notifications.
+25. Application can deregister a listener there by it would not get notifications.
-22. Status of deregister listener i.e. either SUCCESS or other status will be returned to the application.
+26. Status of deregister listener i.e. either SUCCESS or other status will be returned to the application.

 Serving System Manager Call Flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~